pineman/pineman.github.io/posts/2024-05-25_just-use-curl.md

 unpredictable latency and redirects a lot: often absolutely, from HTTPS to HTTP and even to non-resolving URLs.

-I started this endeavour with good ole [HTTP.rb](https://github.com/httprb/http), as one does, blissfully unaware of this long tail of responses.
+I started this endeavour with good ol' [HTTP.rb](https://github.com/httprb/http), as one does, blissfully unaware of this long tail of responses.
 I configured a 15s timeout for this endpoint call to deal with its unpredictability.
 And things were going great!
-HTTP.rb does The Right Thing 99% of the time regarding following redirects and other errors, so I went on my merry way.
+HTTP.rb does the Right Thing 99% of the time regarding following redirects and other errors, so I went on my merry way.

 ...
 Until I started tracking my requests more closely and noticed some